Golan: Etymology; name and meaning throughout history

-The shift in the meaning of Golan, from a town to a broader district or territory, is first attested by the Jewish historian Josephus.
+The shift in the meaning of Golan, from a town to a broader district or territory, is first attested by the Jewish historian Josephus, who calls it Gaulanitis (Γαυλανῖτις, Gaulanîtis),.
 His account likely reflects Roman administrative changes implemented after the Great Jewish Revolt (66–73 CE).
 The name Golan Heights was not used before the 19th century.

-The Greek name for the region is Gaulanîtis (Γαυλανῖτις).
-In the Grecized form Gaulanitis (Γαυλανῖτις), it is the name of the region apparently named for the town of Golan.
-During much of the Hellenistic period, the region was part of the Seleucid Empire.
-In Roman times it was shared between the Roman provinces of Judaea and Phoenice.
+In the Mishnah the name is the Gablān, and similarly Aramaic Guwlana and Gublānā in the Jerusalem Talmud.

+The Arabic name is Jawlān, sometimes romanized as Djolan, which is an Arabized version of the Canaanite and Hebrew name.
+Arab cartographers of the Byzantine period sometimes refer to "Jawlan" as a mountain, though the region is a plateau.